Valentine’s day is coming up, and that means some cute lovey-dovey DIY’s for you or your special friend :)!

 So this was the perfect opportunity to try it out, and see if it was worth it to use in the future :)

 I used the glass paint to restyle an old picture frame.
 I decided to only use the frame and glass and create a completely different look.
-I took a few words from Norah Jones, because me and my boyfriend listened to her a lot when we started dating.
+I took a few words from Norah Jones, because who doesn’t love her romantic lyrics?!
 And added a heart shape, to complete the ‘valentines look’.

 And I am so happy with the result!
 It’s just something different then putting a picture in the frame, and it gives this 3d feel to it.
 The glass paint also worked perfect, and I can’t wait to use it for more projects!